cartesian-plane/Crazy-Putting/README.md

 ## Gradle

-This project uses [Gradle](https://gradle.org/) to manage dependencies.
-The Gradle wrapper was included, so you can run Gradle tasks using `gradlew.bat` or `./gradlew` commands.
+This project uses [Gradle](https://gradle.org/) to manage dependencies.aa The Gradle wrapper was included, so you can run Gradle tasks using `gradlew.bat` or `./gradlew` commands.
 Useful Gradle tasks and flags: